On the $q$-Enumeration of Barely Set-Valued Tableaux and Plane Partitions: Introduction and statement of results

+To establish the third property for the rectangle (that all $q$-toggle symmetric distributions give the same expected down-degree), we rely crucially on the very recent paper~\cite{defant2021homomesy}.
+Actually, this third property holds for a few other special posets, including for the \dfn{shifted staircase} and, more generally, for all the \dfn{minuscule posets}.
+Hence, as we explain, our product formulas for barely set-valued fillings extend to all minuscule posets.

 The rest of the paper is structured as follows.
-In \cref{sec:dists} we review some basic notions related to posets including order ideals, linear extensions, $P$-partitions, et cetera, and explain how the tableaux constructions discussed in this introduction are a special case of these more general notions.
+In \cref{sec:dists} we review some basic notions related to posets including order ideals, linear extensions, $P$-partitions, et cetera, and explain how the tableaux constructions discussed in this introduction are special cases of these more general notions.
 We then define several probability distributions on the set of order ideals of a poset.
 These distributions all depend on a parameter $q > 0$.
-In \cref{sec:tog_sym} we single out a special class of distributions on order ideals: the ``$q$-toggle-symmetric'' distributions.
-These are the distributions where we are $q$ times as likely to be able to toggle in as toggle out every element of the poset.
+In \cref{sec:tog_sym} we single out the class of ``$q$-toggle-symmetric'' probability distributions on the order ideals of a poset.
+These are the distributions where we are~$q$ times as likely to be able to toggle in as toggle out every element of the poset.
 We show that all the distributions from~\cref{sec:dists} are $q$-toggle-symmetric.
 In~\cref{sec:proof_rect} we connect the distributions to barely set-valued fillings.
-We explain how such fillings can be counted (and $q$-counted) using expectations of random variables, as in~\eqref{eqn:intro_expectation}.
+We explain how such fillings can be counted (and $q$-counted) using expectations of random variables, as in \eqref{eqn:ex_intro}.
 Finally, we compute these expectations in the case of the rectangle by appealing to the $q$-toggle-symmetry of the relevant distributions, as well as a crucial result proved in~\cite{defant2021homomesy}.
-In~\cref{sec:two_rowed} we briefly explain how the two-rowed case can be interpreted in terms of Dyck paths.
 In~\cref{sec:sstair} we extend these enumerative results to the shifted staircase and all the minuscule posets.
 In~\cref{sec:final} we end with some final remarks and open questions.